pranabekka/pranabekka.github.io/content/drafts/prog-rep-6.md

 and _collaboration_ with text programmers.

-The rest of this post describes how I arrived at these two interconnected representations.
+The rest of this post describes how I arrived at these two interconnected representations, and ends with a brief list of possible enhancements.

 ## Motivation